pyinstaller/pyinstaller/doc/usage.rst

 encrypt each file of Python byte-code before it is stored in the archive inside the executable file.

-.. _extracting files:

-Extracting Files Added to Bundle
+.. _defining the extraction location:

+Defining the Extraction Location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you bundle to a single executable (see :ref:`Bundling to One File`),
+When you bundle to a single executable
-copies of added files are compressed into the executable, and expanded to the
-``_MEI``\ *xxxxxx* temporary folder before execution.

-By default the temporary ``_MEI``\ *xxxxxx* folder will be created in the system
-configured temporary directory.
-At run time the location of the temporary directory
-can be configured by using the appropriate environment variables for the target
-operating system.
+(see :ref:Bundling to One File and :ref:how the one-file program works),

-Sometimes you may want to control the location of the temporary directory at
+you sometimes may want to control the location of the temporary directory
-compile time.
-You may not want your application to depend on specific properties
-of the target environment, or you may not want to require the end-user to change
-their system configuration.
-In order to control the location of the temporary
-directory at compile time, the ``--runtime-tmpdir`` allows setting the temporary
-directory when building the application bundle.
+at compile time.
+This can be done using the --runtime-tmpdir option.

 .. _supporting multiple platforms: